seanbaxter/DirectXShaderCompiler/utils/llvm-build/README.txt

 ==============================
- llvm-build - LLVM Build Tool
+ llvm-build - LLVM37 Build Tool
 ==============================

-`llvm-build` is a tool for helping build the LLVM project.
+`llvm-build` is a tool for helping build the LLVM37 project.